RChenZhang/rchenzhang.github.io/index.md

 Additionally, I’m passionate about teaching.
 My science fair team and I initiated a project to help guide middle school students in preparing their own science fair projects. https://brainboyz.vercel.app/

 I actively engage in leadership opportunities.
-Serving as the president of NJHS at T.H.
-Rogers allowed me to contribute to society meaningfully while leading the team to enhance its service to the community.
+As president of NJHS at T.H.
+Rogers, I contributed meaningfully to society while guiding the team to expand its community service efforts.
+Additionally, as captain of the Mathcounts team, I led practices, motivated my peers, and helped drive our success in competitions.
+These roles have strengthened my leadership skills and deepened my commitment to giving back to the community.